About Coast Capital Savings Director Remuneration

-As a credit union, we know it is important for members to have a say, and Director remuneration at Coast Capital Savings is set in accordance with a member-approved remuneration philosophy (below) which includes a requirement for a triennial review of compensation by an independent consultant.
+As a credit union, we know it is important for members to have a say, and Director remuneration at Coast Capital Savings is set in accordance with a member-approved Guiding Principles (below) which includes a requirement for a biennial review of compensation by an independent consultant.

 Any recommendations to change Director remuneration is required to be put forward as a resolution to the membership.
 The resolution is voted on by members, usually as part of the Directors election process.

 Annual retainers are prorated to reflect actual dates of service of the Board Chair, individual Directors and Committee Chairs.
 Meeting fees are paid for Directors’ attendance at Board meetings, strategy sessions, committee meetings for which the Director is a member and other designated meetings or events deemed eligible for payment by the Board or the Board Chair.
 Additionally, the credit union is required by law to pay matching Canada Pension Plan contributions on federally regulated pensionable earnings.
 Directors do not receive discounts or preferred rates on products and services offered by the credit union.

 |Annual Board Member Retainer (*not applicable to Board Chair)||$50,000|